Make66/typo3-ext-webalizer/README.md

-# typo3-ext-webalizer
+# Simple window to existing webalizer files and a nice icon

-Simple window for webalizer files on the server.
+Simple window to existing webalizer files and a nice icon